Ph.D. in Urban and Public Affairs

 UPA 610 Urban Theory

-Note: Students with no prior study of statistics are required to take PADM 601/PLAN 602 (Statistics for Public Affairs) and SOC 609 (Seminar in Statistics I) prior to enrolling in SOC 610.
-These courses do not count toward the 48-semester-hour requirement.
+Note: Students with limited statistical training may be required to take PADM 601/PLAN 602 (Statistics for Public Affairs) prior to enrolling in UPA 680 (Regression Analysis).
+This course does not count toward the 48-semester-hour requirement.

 Field Area Courses (18 credits)